MicrosoftDocs/azure-ai-docs/articles/ai-studio/tutorials/deploy-chat-web-app.md

 ### Find your resource group in the Azure portal

-In this tutorial, your web app is deployed to the same resource group as your [AI Foundry hub](../how-to/create-secure-ai-hub.md).
+In this tutorial, your web app is deployed to the same resource group as your [Azure AI Foundry hub](../how-to/create-secure-ai-hub.md).
 Later you configure authentication for the web app in the Azure portal.

 Follow these steps to navigate from Azure AI Foundry to your resource group in the Azure portal: